davegallant/site/content/post/why-python.md

 Python is a high-level, general-purpose language that has a wide range of use cases.

+Simple script?
+Web crawling?
 Back-end web server?
-Sure, Django, Flask, Pyramid?

 Test automation?
-Pytest
+Python is likely up for the task.

 <!--more-->